 If this is the first time that you have used your smartcard on-line you will need to register your smartcard for on-line purchase.
 This can be done on the delivery options page by following the link to register a card or from the My Account page.

-You have 21 days to pay or appeal the notice via the address that is shown on your notice.
+You have 21 days starting the day after the date of issue to pay or appeal the notice via the address that is shown on your notice.
 You are being asked to pay the fare only for the rail journey that has been made.
 Appeals will not be heard over the telephone.